Chivier/CV-page/content/project/2-Find-a-tenant/index.md

 ---
 title: Find-A-Tenant
 summary: AI rental agent, helps you find a house based on fuzzy needs.
-(AI featured is updating, recovering before 8.15, training a new query-to-DB model now ...)
+With AI Fuzzy Search Agent, Automatic Metadata Extraction Agent, and more.
 tags:
   - LLM
   - VectorDB